occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/subscription/reactor/mongodb/spring/impl/maven.md %}

-Then create a new instance of `SpringReactorSubscriptionForMongoDB` and start subscribing:
+Then create a new instance of `ReactorMongoSubscriptionModel` and start subscribing:

 {% include macros/subscription/reactor/mongodb/spring/impl/example.md %}
-<div class="comment">SpringReactorSubscriptionForMongoDB can be imported from the "org.occurrent.subscription.mongodb.spring.reactor" package.</div>
+<div class="comment">ReactorMongoSubscriptionModel can be imported from the "org.occurrent.subscription.mongodb.spring.reactor" package.</div>

 The "eventCollectionName" specifies the event collection in MongoDB where events are stored.
 It's important that this collection is the same as the collection used by the `EventStore` implementation.
 Secondly, we have the `TimeRepresentation.RFC_3339_STRING` that is passed as the third constructor argument, which you can read more about